THIS IS A

 After several years of effort, the parties agreed on 15 October 2016 to amend the Protocol to include control measures to reduce HFCs (the Kigali Amendment).
 A successful HFC phasedown is expected to avoid up to 0.5 degree Celsius of global temperature rise by 2100, while continuing to protect the ozone layer.

-While we still have work to do, there is good news.
-As of now 99% of the ozone-depleting substances that are controlled under the Montreal Protocol have been phased out.
-Scientists and researchers around the world continually monitor the ozone layer’s progress including other ozone depleting substances that are not controlled under the Montreal Protocol.
+While we still have work to do there is good news.
+As of now, 99 per cent of the ozone-depleting substances that are controlled under the Montreal Protocol have been phased out.
+Scientists and researchers around the world continually monitor the ozone layer’s progress.
+They also measure ozone-depleting substances, including some that are not controlled under the Montreal Protocol.
 These substances have low concentrations in the atmosphere and don’t pose an immediate threat to the ozone layer.

 The Montreal Protocol is widely lauded as a huge environmental success.
 Whilst the damage we have done to the ozone layer has not yet been undone, thanks to this agreement and the collaborative effort of nations around the world, there is scientific evidence that the ozone layer is healing itself and is expected to recover by the middle of this century.

 The Montreal Protocol has also considerably reduced climate warming because many ozone-depleting substances are also potent greenhouse gases that contribute to climate forcing when they accumulate in the atmosphere.
 Montreal Protocol controls have led to a substantial reduction in the emissions of ozone-depleting substances over the last two decades.
 These reduction, while protecting the ozone layer, have the additional benefit of reducing the human contribution to climate change.
 Without Montreal Protocol controls, the climate forcing due to ozone-depleting substances could now be nearly two and a half times the present value.